bennettslin/yearlings_bobtail_app/playerRefactor.md

 * Fix verse tracker width not resetting, both in currently selected song and when switching songs. (/) (Still doesn't work in verse bar, though.)

 * Timeout between song selection and player start.
-Ensure there is no bugginess when switching songs fast while playing.
+Ensure there is no bugginess when switching songs fast while playing. (/)

 * Audio options work at all?

-* Player failure modal.
+* Player failure modal?